helmutkemper/iotmaker.docker.builder/README.md

 ### English

-This project creates a simple way to manipulate containers with the moby docker project
+This project creates a simple way to manipulate containers from Golang code

 > Status: Starting to document in English